We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 At this point, you should have good exercise technique and be able to handle more weight on the bar.

-This 4-day-per-week intermediate program increases reps and sets to stimulate new muscle growth.
-When they become too easy, you can gradually add more weight or more reps/sets.
+This four-day-per-week intermediate program increases reps and sets to stimulate new muscle growth.
+When they become too easy, you can gradually add more weight or more reps.

-If you do it correctly, you can follow this routine for several years until you reach an advanced level.
-It may be helpful to switch up your exercises on occasion to keep yourself engaged and prevent burnout.
+If you follow it closely, you can follow this routine for several years until you reach an advanced level.
+Switching up your exercises on occasion may be helpful to keep yourself engaged and prevent burnout.

 Remember that soreness is not always an indicator of muscle growth.
 Now that you have some training experience, you may not get sore after every workout.